mcds-cmu/11634/s26/syllabus/index.md

 Since the course meets only a few times during the regular class schedule, attendance at all these sessions is required.
 Additionally, students must be present:

-- During their team’s biweekly report presentations to the instructor and TA.
+- During their team’s biweekly standups to the instructor and TA.
 - For their final presentation and any other presentations they are assigned to review.

 Failure to attend any of these will result in a zero score for that specific assignment for the individual student.